makise-homura/rumia/README.md

 For each monitored computer, a specific subdirectory should be made inside `computers.d` directory (there are various examples of it inside `computers.d.example` subdirectory of RUMIA).
+Directory should have a name that consists of 2-digit order mark, then a hyphen, and then a hostname of a machine to which this directory is related (like `12-example`).
 This directory may contain the following files or symbolic links:

 * Marker files.
 These files are generally zero-sized and made by `touch` command, and removed by `rm` (obviously).